-In addition, the tumor must be considered un-resectable because of technical considerations or underlying liver disease.
+The tumor must be considered un-resectable because of technical considerations or underlying liver disease.

-This policy was approved by the Board in June 2009 and was implemented in November 2011.8 However, the Committee recently identified that the presence of an associated hilar mass less than or equal to three centimeters (cm) as a diagnostic criteria for CCA was absent from current policy, causing candidates meeting this diagnostic criteria to be reviewed by the NLRB instead of automatically approved.
-A liver transplant candidate can also meet the diagnostic criteria for hilar CCA with a malignant appearing stricture and the presence of an associated hilar mass that is less than or equal to three cm in radial diameter.9 The Committee is proposing the addition of this to the list of diagnostic criteria included above.
-This addition ensures that all candidates meeting the diagnostic criteria for hilar CCA are eligible to receive a standardized exception, as long as the candidates meets the remaining criteria in policy.
-The proposed addition will allow more candidates to meet standardized criteria and reduce the number of exception cases reviewed by the Adult Other Diagnosis specialty board.
+This policy was approved by the Board in June 2009 and was implemented in November 2011.
+However, a liver transplant candidate can also meet the diagnostic criteria for hilar CCA with a malignant appearing stricture and the presence of an associated hilar mass that is less than or equal to three centimeters (cm) in radial diameter.
+The Committee recently identified that the presence of an associated hilar mass less than or equal to three cm as a diagnostic criteria for CCA was absent from current policy, causing candidates meeting this diagnostic criteria to be reviewed by the NLRB instead of